akkadotnet/akka.net/docs/articles/actors/testing-actor-systems.md

 If a number of occurrences is specific --as demonstrated above-- then `intercept` will block until that number of matching messages have been received or the timeout configured in `akka.test.filter-leeway` is used up (time starts counting after the passed-in block of code returns).
 In case of a timeout the test fails.

+>[NOTE]
+>By default the TestKit already loads the TestEventListener as a logger.
+Be aware that if you want to specify your own config.
+Use the `DefaultConfig` property to apply overrides.